jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Near-no-filtering approach and reasons (deal with unknown on later encounters).
     - Scraping Wikipedia.de, scraping attempt of Compendium.ch, Drugbank data-base (20/5).
     - Credit for https://github.com/dhimmel/drugbank and https://petscan.wmflabs.org/?psid=1039824.
+Mention that we considered other methods, such as ensemble methods, analysis based on common "lowest node" in ATC category tree.

 - **1/3:**
 Fixed a lot of small latex and bibtex related bugs.